-The Park is home to the very popular Splash ‘n’ Play facility, the beach, the skate park and also the band stand.
-It has high standard public toilets which are open 10:00 – 16:00 (Monday – Friday) during the summer months.
+The Park is home to the very popular Splash and Play facility, the beach, the skate park and also the band stand.

 Parson’s Close Recreation Ground